Vision Statement

 Science is taught once a week, for two hours.
 Lessons comprise a mixture of knowledge acquisition and experiments or investigations.
 Science lessons include explanation, modelling, scaffolding and practice.
 Working scientifically is embedded alongside subject knowledge and not taught as a separate strand.
 Practical activities are undertaken to develop a deeper understanding of the associated scientific concepts (Ofsted, 2021).

 Our science curriculum builds on children’s prior learning; giving them the opportunity to embed their knowledge and develop new scientific skills.
-We use the following 6 types of Scientific enquiry:
+We use the following five types of scientific enquiry:

 Experiments allow pupils to test hypotheses and challenge their perceptions of the world around them.
 At Drake Primary School, we encourage pupils to be inquisitive in science lessons, asking questions and testing out their ideas.
 We aim to create resilient learners who are problem solvers, able to gather and assess data, can work in teams and independently.
 We provide a wide range of experiences, including outdoor learning to aid advancement of knowledge and skills in preparation for the future.
 We use current science research as exemplars and stimuli for learners.
-We are developing links with the John Innes Centre and their cutting-edge scientific research with the aim of inspiring the next generation of researchers (Trew et al., 2019).
+We have made links with the John Innes Centre and their cutting-edge scientific research with the aim of inspiring the next generation of researchers.

 Teachers promote a positive attitude to science learning within their classrooms and reinforce an expectation that all pupils are capable of achieving high standards in science.
 Our whole school approach to the teaching and learning of science involves the following: